 Archives & Research

-Our full newspaper archive is once again available to view in the Nat library as well as online on our Rossendale Newspaper Archive, a kind donation and legacy from the late Mr Peter Fisher.
-Along with the Bacup Times and some Free Press’s we have all editions of the Bacup Echo and the Bacup and Stacksteads Chronicle.
+We are also thrilled to announce that our newspaper archive is once again accessible at the Nat library, as well as online through our Rossendale Newspaper Archive.
+This invaluable resource was generously donated by the late Mr. Peter Fisher.
+The collection includes the Bacup Times, several editions of the Free Press, the Bacup Echo, and the Bacup and Stacksteads Chronicle.

 Life through the Lens